Parallel-NetCDF/E3SM-IO/docs/INSTALL.md

       subarrays of a dataset in a single API call.
 They are expected to perform better, as their computational costs and memory footprints for metadata operations are smaller.
+    * Datasets stored in the output will be in the log layout.
+Running command `h5ldump -k` will show the file kind of `HDF5-LogVOL`.
     * Example run command:
       ```
       mpiexec -n 16 src/e3sm_io datasets/map_f_case_16p.h5 -k -o log_F_out.h5 -a hdf5_log -x log -r 25